iRNA-COSI/APAeval/execution_workflows/PR_review_guide.md

 At least 2 independent reviews are required before merging a PR.

-## Start with the README of the execution workflow
+## Start with the README of *the execution workflow*

-- Try and follow the instructions as they are to run the pipeline (using the test data in `tests/test_data`) (Most workflows should have configs and sample-sheets set up to use this data anyway)
+- Try and follow the instructions as they are to run the pipeline (using the test data in `tests/test_data`) (Most workflows should have configs and sample-sheets set up to use this data anyway).
+Request improvement of the README if you can't run the execution workflow with the given instructions.

-- Note anything that’s unclear - following (not exhaustive) should be obvious
+- Note anything else that’s unclear or missing, for example concerning
     - Format of required input data
     - Layout of sample sheet and what the columns mean (there should be an example)
     - Output files produced (names, what they contain)
+    - links to the original repo/README/publication of the participant

 ## Check the output data matches our specifications

-Specifications are here at `exeuction_workflows/execution_output_specification.md`
+Refer to the [specifications][out-specs].

 ## Check that steps to run tools/pre-processing are wrapped in Dockerfiles